alfredosumosav/trallo/README.md

 # Trallo

-### App inspired by the project management app [**Trello**](https://trello.com) based on the Kanban system which allows you to quickly and seamlessly become productive and tackle work at a personal / organizational level.
+#### A Single-page App inspired by Trello, where users can create and favorite boards, create and share cards and add description and comments

 Check it out [**Live!**](https://trallo-fsp.herokuapp.com)